 Look for items in recyclable packaging and buy minimally- or non-packaged fresh produce, like that from Greenmarket.
-Compost your vegetable trimmings by bringing them to select Greenmarkets or other drop-off sites.
+Composting your vegetable trimmings is made easy with collections at select Greenmarkets and other drop-off sites.
 Prevent waste by making small changes such as using recyclable aluminum foil rather than plastic wrap for food storage.
 Serve your masterpiece on reusable plates and offer guests reusable flatware, glassware and napkins.

 Wrapping paper, gift boxes, cardboard and other paper packaging can go out with other paper recycling (remove tape, ribbons and other decorations).
 Eggnog cartons, wine bottles, olive containers, cookie tins and hard-to-open rigid plastic packaging are easy to recycle alongside the rest of your metal, glass, plastic and cartons.
+If your collection day falls on Christmas and New Year's Day, here's when to set out recycling, garbage and organics (if participating).
 Block Styrofoam and foam peanut packaging are not recyclable, but alternative paper packaging can be included in your recycling pile.
 Styrofoam peanuts can be reused, and cornstarch peanuts can be composted.
-For those so inclined, even corks can be recycled—bring to any Whole Foods and find other drop-sites here.
-Need more recycling help?
-Use this search tool from the NYC Department of Sanitation.
+For those so inclined, even corks can be recycled—find drop-sites here.

-When upgrading or unloading electronics, the curb will no longer be an option as of January 1, 2015.
-Find recycling resources here and check out the "After the Holidays" e-waste collection schedule from the Lower East Side Ecology Center, with events in all five boroughs.
+When upgrading or unloading electronics, the curb is longer a disposal option.
+Find recycling resources here and check in with the Lower East Side Ecology Center, which runs the Gowanus E-Waste Warehouse in Brooklyn and hosts "After the Holidays" e-waste collections in all five boroughs.

 Clear out ill-fitting, outdated and otherwise unwanted clothing and other textiles (even the stuff you spilled cranberry sauce on at the holiday party) and bring them to one of GrowNYC's weekly collections for reusable and recyclable textiles.

 GrowNYC's Stop 'N' Swap® is the ultimate re-gifting party.
 Bring reusable items to share (portable items only) or simply bring a tote bag or two to take home things you can put to reuse.
-Unstuff your home at our last swap of 2014 on December 6 and check back for winter swap dates and locations at GrowNYC.org/swap.
+Unstuff your home at our swaps of 2015 on December 5 and 12 in Queens, and check back for winter swap dates and locations at GrowNYC.org/swap.

-For more tips on keeping your holidays green and merry, visit NYCWasteLess.
+For more tips on keeping your holidays green and merry, visit the NYC ZeroWaste page.